 Role and day-to-day task evidence

 Cloud learning should map to work you can name.
-The article packet maps this decision to cloud engineer, cloud support, security, data, and AI-adjacent role lanes; those lanes carry BLS/O*NET occupation anchors and task evidence.
+The article analysis maps this decision to cloud engineer, cloud support, security, data, and AI-adjacent roles; those lanes carry BLS/O*NET occupation anchors and task evidence.

 | Role target | Day-to-day task evidence to look for |